SSH Commands

 SSH Command configuration

-To add a new command, click the New button.
+To add a new command, navigate to Administration -> SSH Commands.
+Then select Wired or Wireless and click the New button.

 • Name - The name of the command which will be displayed to Administrators

 • Command - Enter a command or series of commands.
 If more commands are configured enter each of them line by line.
-There are two variables which can be added to the command {mac} or {port}.
-Variables represents MAC address of an endpoint or which interface the endpoint is connected to and are automatically replaced during the command execution.
+For Wired commands, there are two variables which can be added to the command: {mac} or {port}.
+For Wireless commands, there are four variables which can be added to the command: {mac}, {username}, {ap} or {ssid}.
+Variables are replaced during the command execution for the actual values.
 Variables are taken from Live Log entry or Interface entry in Device Detail in Compliance Module.

 • Order - Configures the SSH command order